 - Using a water filter at home instead of buying bottled water can save quite a bit.
 I have a water cooler, but instead of buying the large bottles, I have a refillable bottle and just replace the filter every 3-6 months.

-- Install a programmable thermostat.
+- Install a Nest programmable thermostat.
 The thermostat can be programmed to reduce heat or air conditioning when you’re away or asleep.
-Energy Star states that homeowners can save $180 a year by properly setting their programmable thermostats and maintaining those settings.
+Energy Star states that homeowners can save $180 a year by properly setting their programmable thermostats and maintaining those settings, and the Nest makes it even easier with it’s own smart automation.

 This certainly isn’t everything you can do but it’s a step in the right direction to keeping more of your money.
 I’d love to hear your best tips as well.
 How do you save money each day?